isa-group/SLA4OAI-ResearchSpecification/SLA4OAI-spec.md

 ### 4.1 Reference from an OpenAPI document
 To declare a given API exposes an SLA, the OpenAPI description is extended with an optional attribute `x-sla` inside the `info` object.
-The value contains an URI pointing tho the document describing the SLA.
+The value contains an URI pointing to the document describing the SLA.

 **Example:**
 ```